-In the fourth quarter of 2017, direct written premiums increased by 38% while net earned premiums increased by 41% compared to the same period prior year.
-The increase in premium was driven by organic growth in Personal Lines and new Commercial Lines products launched in 2016.
+In the fourth quarter of 2018, direct written premiums increased by 30%, while net earned premiums increased by 27% compared to the same period last year.
+The increase in premium was driven by organic growth in both Personal Lines and Commercial Lines products.